 1 – 4 Players, 90 – 150 Minutes playing time, Ages 14 and up.
-On Mars scores a wonderful 8.4 on Board Game Geek and even more amazingly is just outside the Top 50 ranked strategy games.
+In this Vital Lacerda designed beauty, build the first Martian colony collectively, striving to be the best contributor.
+On Mars scores in the mid 8’s on Board Game Geek and even more amazingly is just outside the Top 50 ranked strategy games.
 Players appreciate the different game end triggers so if they want to make it a quick trip to the red planet or if they want to take their time building all of Mars for a longer game they can play either way.
 Unlike other Mars games available, this one is not so set on surviving the planet, but more of a sandbox builder.
 Also, as this is a Vital Lacerda game it is on the more complex level of the scale, but for those who get a few plays under their belt this is a favorite at the table.
 For solo players, the solo version is based on goals, which means there will be plenty of brain burn for those playing solo!
+Manufacturer: Eagle-Gryphon Games.
 Categories: City Building, Economic, Exploration, Science Fiction, Space Exploration, and Territory Building.
-Game Mechanics: Area Majority / Influence, Hand Management, Hexagon Grid, Point to Point Movement, Tile Placement, Variable Phase Order, and Worker Placement.
+Game Mechanics: Area Majority / Influence, Hand Management, Hexagon Grid, Point to Point Movement, Solo / Solitaire Game, Tile Placement, Variable Phase Order, and Worker Placement.

 How to Play: